MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 ### Edit and rerun FetchXML queries returned by Copilot

 You can fine-tune the queries returned by Copilot through in-place edits in the code area.
 Just change the code to match your new search criteria and select **Run**.
-To illustrate this, let's consider the following prompt:
+To illustrate, let's consider the following prompt:

 - *"How many flows were triggered by schedule in the last three days?"*